 For example, large volcanic eruptions in the tropics can deposit gases and dust particles in the stratosphere.
 These reflect some of the incoming solar energy and lead to worldwide cooling.
 Following such eruptions, temperatures in New Zealand have dropped by a few tenths of a degree Celsius for up to three years.

 Solar variation and ice ages

-The amount and distribution of solar radiation reaching the earth can vary over a wide range of timescales.
+The amount and distribution of solar radiation reaching the earth is very nearly constant, but the small variation occurs over a wide range of timescales.

-Measurements taken from space since the late 1970s, for example, show that the solar constant (the average amount of solar radiation that reaches the earth's upper atmosphere) varied by less than 0.1% over the approximately 11-year sunspot cycle.
-Reconstructions of past variations, however, suggest that changes 5–10 times larger have occurred over the last 400 years, sufficient to produce noticeable changes in the earth’s mean temperature.
+Measurements taken from space since the late 1970s, for example, show that the solar constant (the average amount of solar radiation that reaches the earth's upper atmosphere) varies by less than 0.1% over the approximately 11-year sunspot cycle.
+In contrast, reconstructions of past variations suggest that changes twice as large have occurred over the last 400 years, producing noticeable changes in the earth’s mean temperature.